skjolber/json-log-domain/examples/jax-rs-example/README.md

 }
 ```

 ## Constraints
 The path identifiers must match keys used in the log definiton.
+In addition, `Date` types are not supported.